sergeych/mpi18n/readme.md

 how to make default string functions to check for the current context.
 A vairant to add async versions like `CharSecquence.tfa` looks clumsy and yet cryptic.
 And long names make it hard to use. welcome to the discussion though.

-## Current status

-Under active testing in production services.
-Consider it to be a beta.

-__Under construction.__

-## Planned features

-- per-thread locale
-- per coroutine context locale